 If you have downloaded Minimal ISO, you will need at least 1GB USB drive.
 DVD ISO users need to have a USB drive of minimum 5GB capacity.
 The USB drive is formatted during the process, hence take a backup of data in it.

 Etcher is an OS image flasher on to an SDCard or USB drive.
 The biggest advantage of using Etcher over other image flashers is it can only detect the SD and USB drives.
 Hence it protects you from accidentally writing the ISO image to your hard-disks.
 Etcher is a free and open-source application.

 Run the exe file and install the program.

 Step 4 – Flash the CentOS ISO to the USB Drive

 Here is the final step you need to do to wrap things up.
 Plugin the USB drive and then run Etcher.
 Click “Select image” and select the CentOS ISO file that you downloaded earlier.

 Click “Flash” and sit back and relax.

 When the flashing is complete, your shiny new CentOS Live USB drive or the installation media is ready for use.
-You need to set the USB drive as the first priority in the ‘Boot Order of the System’ BIOS setting.
+You need to set the USB drive as the priority in the ‘Boot Order of the System’ BIOS setting.